rm-hull/skull-canyon/README.md

 * Use transparent background: _10%_
 * Limit scrollback: _Unlimited_

+### JDK Font Settings
+Add the following line to `/etc/environment` to enable better font rendering in applications such as IntelliJ:

+    JAVA_OPTIONS='-Dawt.useSystemAAFontSettings=lcd'

 ### System Settings
 * Appearance > Behaviour Show the menus for a window: _In the window's title bar_